moby/moby/man/docker-build.1.md

 ## Building an image using a URL

-This will clone the specified Github repository from the URL and use it as context.
+This will clone the specified GitHub repository from the URL and use it as context.
 The Dockerfile at the root of the repository is used as Dockerfile.
-This only works if the Github repository is a dedicated repository.
+This only works if the GitHub repository is a dedicated repository.

     docker build github.com/scollier/Fedora-Dockerfiles/tree/master/apache